Lewis & Clark Graduate School of Education & Counseling

 Print This Course

-CPSY 513 Theory and Philosophy of Counseling
+MHC 513 Theory and Philosophy of Counseling

 Content: Overview of counseling theories such as psychoanalytic, Adlerian, client-centered, cognitive-behavioral, multi-modal, Gestalt, feminist, existential, solution-focused, and brief therapy, as well as integrative approaches.
 Examines a wide range of theoretical perspectives and advocates professional knowledge of best practices.
 Students acquire knowledge of various counseling theories and critique their relevance to diverse populations and clinical situations.
 Students clarify their personal assumptions and learn how to explain their own theoretical stance.
 Issues of diversity and client matching are addressed throughout.